 - What is the schema of the referenced object?
 What is the name of the referenced object?
-The list is populated with the names of all the objects in the model matching the model type specified in the field above. - If the object is on a remote database, please enter the DB link.
+The list is populated with the names of all the objects in the model matching the model type specified as the type of object.
+But you can also enter your own value in this field. - Who is the owner of the referenced object?
+What is the name of the referenced object?
+The list is populated with the names of all the objects in the model matching the model type specified as the type of object.
+But you can also enter your own value in this field - If the object is on a remote database, please enter the DB link.
 Type the path of the remote database, or click the list and select it.